equk/windows/windows_10/README.md

     >> Disabling Application Impact Telemetry in SOFTWARE Policies
     >> Disabling Customer Experience Improvement Program in SOFTWARE Policies

+**Microsoft Customer Experience Improvement Program**

+CEIP collects information about how our customers use Microsoft programs and about some of the problems they encounter.
+Microsoft uses this information to improve the products and features customers use most often and to help solve problems.
+Participation in the program is voluntary, and the end results are software improvements to better meet the needs of our customers.

 **Problem Steps Recorder:**

 Problem Steps Recorder automatically captures the steps you take on a computer, including a text description of where you clicked and a screenshot during each click.
 Once you capture these steps, you can save them to a file that can be used by a support professional or someone else helping you with a computer problem.